jeffbryner/illuminAIte/README.md

 # to use everything as default
 # assumes you will use gemini in vertexAI and your local
 # gcloud config is set up with the project you want to use
-python csv_chat.py
+python illuminAIte.py
 ```

 ## Configuration
 ~coming soon~

 ## Data sources
-It can use any local csv file.
+It can use any local csv  or json file.

 ## Agents
 We are using the agent framework from [agno](https://github.com/agno-agi/agno).

 It includes storage for sessions, tools for interacting with the data and a memory of what has been said, key facts, etc.

-Duckdb is used for the data analysis and stores tables locally after reading in the csv file you are chatting about.
+Duckdb is used for the data analysis and stores tables locally after reading in the file you are chatting about.

 To clear all the local memory just remove the ./tmp directory.